DLeinHellios/arduboy-toolbox/README.md

 	- Supports variable time intervals

+**Roll Dice** - Roll a set of DnD-styled dice
+	- Supports D2, D4, D6, D8, D10, D12, D20, and D100
+	- Store up to 5 concurrent rolls

-*HID tools will blank the screen after a duration while active without user input
+*HID tools will blank the screen after a duration while active without user input.
+Obviously only work on original hardware!

 *More tools to be added*